syarwinaaa09/syarwinaaa09/README.md

 - **Tools:** Jupyter Notebooks, Git, Excel (because, why not?)
 - **Special Powers:** Debugging code at 3 AM, Finding correlations in chaos

-## 🌟 Projects

-- **Analyze the Popularity of Programming Languages:** 📊 analyzing programming language trends (2008–2020) using Stack Overflow data with R 📈

-My projects are like a lab experiment – always evolving and occasionally exploding.
-Check back later for more data-driven adventures!

 ## 🏆 Achievements

 - Built a neural network that can identify cats in MRI scans.